Transverse superconducting diode without parity and time-reversal violation

-As schematically shown in Fig.~\ref{fig:fig5}(a), in the circuit, the input AC current $I_{in} = I_0 \sin(\omega t)$ is to be rectified, where $I_0$ is the amplitude and $\omega$ is the frequency.
-Here, to optimize the use of the original current waveform, the applied DC bias should be set to $j_{bias}=j_{bias,c1}$ to ensure an ideal rectification window, and the amplitude of the input current satisfies $I_{0} \leq j_{mc1}$.
-We denote $R_d$ as the resistance of the CGOST, and Fig.~\ref{fig:fig5}(b) shows how it evolves under the input current $I_{in}$.
+Then we discuss the design for the half-wave rectifier.
+As schematically shown in Fig.~\ref{fig:fig4}(a), in the circuit, the input AC current $I_{in} = I_0 \sin(\omega t)$ is to be rectified in the functional terminal of CGOST, where $I_0$ is the amplitude and $\omega$ is the frequency.
+Here, CGOST is approximately in an equilibrium state at any time $t$ as long as the frequency is not too large.
+We note that the rectification window of this device can be tuned in the same way as the supercurrent range controller.
+To optimize the use of the original current waveform, the applied DC bias should be set to $j_{bias}=j_{act}$ to ensure an ideal rectification window $\left[j_{mc1},0\right]$, and the amplitude of the input current satisfies $I_{0} \leq |j_{mc1}|$.
+We denote $R_d$ as the resistance of the CGOST, and Fig.~\ref{fig:fig4}(b) shows how it evolves under the input current $I_{in}$.
 When $I_{in} \leq 0$ the CGOST is in the superconducting regime ($R_d = 0$), and when $I_{in} > 0$ it is in the normal state ($R_d \approx R_0$).
-Fig.~\ref{fig:fig5}(c) shows the output voltage $V_{out}$ and the output current $I_{out}$ accounting for rectification.
-Clearly, the circuit we designed works as an optimal superconducting half-wave rectifier.
+Fig.~\ref{fig:fig4}(c) shows the output voltage $V_{out}$ and the output current $I_{out}$, realized a half-wave manner of rectification.

-We define $Q_{rec} = {j_{mc1}}/{j_{bias,c1}}$ to measure the quality of the rectifier made from CGOST.
-A larger $Q_{rec}$ implies a wider rectification window with respect to the activation bias current.
-In terms of Eq.~\eqref{eq:3}, we can show that (see the details in \textbf{SI}~\textbf{II}~\cite{supp}):
+We define $Q_{rec} = |{j_{mc1}}/{j_{act}}|$ to measure the quality of the rectifier made from CGOST.
+A larger $Q_{rec}$ implies a wider rectification window with respect to a smaller activation bias current.
+In terms of Eq.~\eqref{eq:3}, we can show that (see the details in \textbf{SM Note}~\textbf{IV}~\cite{supp}):

 which provides a simple angle-dependent design rule for the device optimization.
-The maximum of $Q_{rec}(\theta)$ is located at $\tan\theta = \sqrt{m_y/m_x}$, and $\text{max}(Q_{rec}) = \frac{|m_x-m_y|}{\sqrt{m_ym_x}}$, implying that larger anisotropy gives rise to better rectifier, as shown in Fig.~\ref{fig:fig5}(d).
+The maximum of $Q_{rec}(\theta)$ is located at $\tan\theta = \sqrt{m_y/m_x}$, and $\text{max}(Q_{rec}) = \frac{|m_x-m_y|}{\sqrt{m_ym_x}}$, implying that larger anisotropy gives rise to better rectifier, as shown in Fig.~\ref{fig:fig4}(d).